ItsMeAbby/vision-api-results/basic_prompt.md

+# Prompt
-# Give me a descriptive caption for this image
+Give me a descriptive caption for this image

 ## 1.PNG
 ![1.PNG](images_copy/1.PNG)